-The buildings on the site include a core two-storey structure which probably dates to the late nineteenth century, a northern one-bay two-storey extension which was added after 1908, a southern two-bay, two-storey addition with a false Mansard roof which was added in the later 1900s and single-storey dancehall to the rear, which also dates to the later 1900s.
-The proposed development will be facilitated by the demolition of the buildings on the site.
+Two developments are proposed for a site currently occupied by a near-derelict hotel complex - a new library at the front of the site and four new semi-detached houses to the rear; this report relates only to the residential development, but, for completeness, regularly refers to the whole complex of buildings on the entire site.
+The buildings on the site include a core two-storey structure which probably dates to the late nineteenth century, several two-storey extensions added to it in the 1900s, and a single-storey dancehall to the rear which dates to the later twentieth century.
+The proposed developments will be facilitated by the demolition of the buildings on the site.
 There is no reason, on archaeological grounds, why the development should not proceed and no further archaeological mitigation is recommended.